|Acrolinx Server||5.2, 5.3|

 Uploading a Database Backup to the Server

-If you’ve downloaded a database backup from an Acrolinx installation, you can upload the backup file to another Acrolinx installation.
+If you’ve downloaded a database backup from an Acrolinx installation, you can upload the backup file to another Acrolinx installation of the same version.
 After you’ve uploaded the backup, you can restore the database backup to the second installation.
 You might upload a database backup if you’re changing the computer where your Acrolinx server is hosted.
 You can use the database backup to move your reporting data to the new installation.

 To upload a database backup to the server, follow these steps: